 </ns0:ListPartners>

-Sample 1 is composed by:
+Sample 1 is composed of:

 - Input.xsd and Output1.xsd